shoelim/shoelim.github.io/DynamicAI/dynamai.md

 ---

 ## Welcome to Dynamai!
-Dynamai is a *research and innovation lab* focusing on exploring and developing ideas and concepts at the interface of dynamical systems and machine learning (ML).
-Rooted in academia rigor, we are obssessed with anything that has to do with dynamical systems and ML in our lab.
-We are excited to turn our obsession into not only academic publications but also valuable products in the form of impactful real world applications!
+Dynamai is a *research and innovation lab* focusing on exploring and developing ideas and concepts at the interface of dynamical systems and artificial intelligence (AI).
+Rooted in academia rigor, we are obssessed with anything that has to do with dynamical systems and AI in our lab.
+We are excited to turn our obsession into not only academic publications but also valuable products/services in the form of impactful real world applications!
 <br>

 ## Missions
 Dynamai strives to:
-- To explore various foundational topics at the interface of dynamical systems and ML
+- To explore various foundational topics at the interface of dynamical systems and AI
-- To produce state-of-the-arts research results at the interface of dynamical systems and ML
+- To produce state-of-the-arts research results and softwares at the interface of dynamical systems and AI
-- To disseminate knowledge and information about the latest progress in research at this interface
+- To share and disseminate knowledge and information about the latest progress in research at this interface
-- To apply research findings to solve data-driven, real world problems with collaborators and partners
+- To provide education and consulting services to other institutions and industrial partners

 ## Services
 - Research